ABDULREHAN867/online-store-annual-report/README.md

 💡 Key Insights:

-Women dominate purchases — 64% of total orders placed by female customers Adult age group (25–50) is the highest contributing segment across all channels Maharashtra, Karnataka, and Uttar Pradesh are the top 3 revenue-generating states Amazon leads as the #1 sales channel, followed by Myntra and Flipkart March to June is the peak sales season — highest orders and revenue recorded in this window 92.25% delivery success rate reflects strong supply chain and fulfillment efficiency Sets and Kurtas are the best-selling product categories
+* Women dominate purchases — 64% of total orders placed by female customers.
+* Adult age group (25–50) is the highest contributing segment across all channels.
+* Maharashtra, Karnataka, and Uttar Pradesh are the top 3 revenue-generating states.
+* Amazon leads as the #1 sales channel, followed by Myntra and Flipkart.
+* March to June is the peak sales season — highest orders and revenue recorded in this window.
+* 92.25% delivery success rate reflects strong supply chain and fulfillment efficiency.
+* Sets and Kurtas are the best-selling product categories.

 🏁 Final Business Conclusion: